datalad-handbook/book/docs/basics/101-105-install.rst

 "That's so cool!", you think.
 "Exam preparation will be a piece of cake if all of us can share our mid-term and final projects easily!"
 "But today, let's only focus on how to install a dataset", she continuous.
 "Damn it!
-Can't we have longer lectures?", you think and set alarms to all of the upcoming lecture dates in your calendar.
+Can we not have longer lectures?", you think and set alarms to all of the upcoming lecture dates in your calendar.
-There is so much exciting stuff to come, you can't miss a single one.
+There is so much exciting stuff to come, you can not miss a single one.

 .. index:: ! datalad command; install